- Posted by Sarah Swiston

 In 2005, we opened the first and only domestic violence shelter in the northwest suburbs of Chicago.

 This beautiful building took years of fundraising and zoning hearings.
 Again, we were blessed with so many friends and people who believed in what we were trying to do.
 Hundreds of people attended the zoning hearings and signed petitions.
 Rita and John Canning provided the funding for the land.
 David and Diane Hill, through their company, Kimball Hill Homes, provided over $800,000 in donated labor and goods for the project and donated the general contracting for the project.
-With the collective efforts of so many, the Safe House would not have been possible.
+Without the collective efforts of so many, the Safe House would not have been possible.